ovity/octotree/README.md

 ### Enterprise URLs
 By default, Octotree only works on `github.com` and `gitlab.com`.
 To support enterprise version on Chrome and Opera, you must grant Octotree sufficient permissions.
 Follow these steps to do so:

-* To add GitHub enterprise, go to a GitHub repo; otherwise, go to a GitLab repo, [such as gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce).
+* To add GitHub enterprise, go to any GitHub repo; otherwise, go to any GitLab repo (e.g. [gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce)).
 * Open the Octotree settings panel

 ![Settings](docs/settings.jpg)